 Flaxseed and Flaxseed Oil

-- Studies of flaxseed preparations to lower cholesterol levels report mixed results.
-A 2009 review of the clinical research found that cholesterol-lowering effects were more apparent in postmenopausal women and in people with high initial cholesterol concentrations.
+- Studies of flaxseed and flaxseed oil to lower cholesterol levels have had mixed results.
+A 2009 research review found that flaxseed lowered cholesterol only in people with relatively high initial cholesterol levels.

-- Flaxseed and flaxseed oil supplements seem to be well tolerated.
+- Flaxseed and flaxseed oil supplements seem to be well tolerated in limited amounts.
 Few side effects have been reported.

-- Flaxseed, like any supplemental fiber source, should be taken with plenty of water; otherwise, it could worsen constipation or, in rare cases, even cause intestinal blockage.
+- Flaxseed, like any fiber supplement, should be taken with plenty of water, as it could worsen constipation or, in rare cases, cause an intestinal blockage.
 Both flaxseed and flaxseed oil can cause diarrhea.

 The NCCIH Clearinghouse provides information on NCCIH and complementary and integrative health approaches, including publications and searches of Federal databases of scientific and medical literature.
 The Clearinghouse does not provide medical advice, treatment recommendations, or referrals to practitioners.